Rochester History, Family Crest & Coats of Arms

 Today Rochester is a town in Kent which dates back to before 43 AD, named Durobrivae by the Romans.
 Rochester Castle stands on grounds that have been fortified since the Roman arrival.
 The Norman keep that was built in 1127 still stands majestically today.
 Rochester is also a small village in Northumberland and Staffordshire.
 "This parish, anciently called Rocetter, or Roucestre, comprises about 2370 acres."

-Important Dates for the Rochester family
+Early History of the Rochester family

 This web page shows only a small excerpt of our Rochester research.
 Another 80 words (6 lines of text) covering the years 1557, 1494 and 1557 are included under the topic Early Rochester History in all our PDF Extended History products and printed products wherever possible.